-Teresa Bueno, Joe Rinaldi, Kathleen Rinaldi
+Teresa Bueno, Joe Rinaldi, Kathy Rinaldi

 Three years ago, the members of Impromptu were sitting in their seats at the Sarasota Improv Festival when the opening act, Impro Theatre LA, came on to the stage.
 Within moments, all three agreed that “THIS” was what they wanted to do.
 “THIS” is the creation of a fully realized play – beginning, middle and end – by developing the characters, dialogue, action and story ON THE SPOT.

 Instead of focusing on a single genre, Impromptu specializes in plays set primarily during the 1940s-50s.
 It’s a nostalgic time for many audience members but also an era that saw a wide variety of events and cultural changes.
 Whether you’re over 60 or under 30, Impromptu will tug at your heartstrings while making you laugh and cry.